-I hesitantly pressed the go-live button for the very first time around a week and a half later on Thursday 25th June.
-Within seven days I had reached Affiliate status on Twitch, and had amassed a core group of regular viewers who continued to join me on my streams.
+I hesitantly pressed the go-live button on Twitch for the very first time on Thursday 25th June.
+Within seven days I had reached Affiliate status, and had collected a core group of regular viewers who continued (for some reason) to return to my streams.

-For anyone who's thinking about getting started with streaming live coding, I've put together six valuable lessons I learned in my first six weeks on Twitch to hopefully make you a little bit less hesitant about pressing that go-live button.
+For anyone who's thinking about getting started with streaming live coding, here's six valuable lessons I learned in my first six weeks on Twitch, and hopefully it makes you a little less hesitant about going live yourself.

-There's no need to invest in expensive kit when you're just starting out.
-In fact, I would highly recommend that you buy absolutely nothing in preparation for your first few streams - because you don't really know what you're going to need until your content starts evolving.
+Don't invest in expensive kit when you're just starting out.
+In fact, I would highly recommend that you buy absolutely nothing in preparation for your first streams.
+You don't really know what you're going to need until your content starts evolving.

-Once you've found your rhythm and developed your style, and your community is starting to grow, then is the time to figure out how to increase the production value of your stream — whatever that may mean for you.
+Once you've found your rhythm, developed your style, and your community is starting to grow, then is the time to figure out how to increase the production value of your stream — whatever that may mean for you.

-When the time comes for you to work on the production quality of your stream — you will, no doubt, have technical issues.
-Dropped frames, audio out of sync with the webcam image, 'Minecraft style resolution' (yes, that was an exact quote from a viewer), white balance issues, flickering webcam image and lack of processing power — these are just some of the issues I've faced as I started to evolve my setup.
+When the time comes for you to work on the production quality of your stream — you will have technical issues.
+Dropped frames, audio out of sync with the webcam image, "Minecraft style resolution", white balance issues, flickering webcam image and lack of processing power — these are just some of the issues I faced as I started to evolve my setup.

-Viewers will point out your technical issues - and whilst this can seem stressful whilst you're trying to stay on top of your content and engage with the chat — this feedback is a gift - and it shows that your viewers are engaged and want to see you succeed.
+Viewers will point out your technical issues.
+Whilst this is stressful whilst you're trying to stay on top of your content and engage with the chat — this feedback is a gift.
+It shows that your viewers are engaged and want to see you succeed.